 Inter-disciplinary artist and choreographer creating work in an expanded field that includes performance, video, writing, drawing and participatory public art.
 Through the choreographing of relational processes particular to each project, I aim to quieten the individual ‘self’ to make way for modes of collective sensing that extend to audiences and the material world.
 These processes often operate through qualities of attention and perception and aim to open spaces for a quiet and radical politics of being, acting and producing through the event of relations.

-Her work has been presented nationally and internationally including at Tramway Glasgow, Nottdance Festival Nottingham, Het Veem Theatre, Amsterdam; KARST Gallery, Plymouth; Konteksty International Festival of Ephemeral Art, Sokolovsko, Poland; Siobhan Davies Studio, London; Nightingale Theatre, Brighton; Art Claims Impulse Gallery, Berlin; Exeter International Short Film Festival and Drake Circus Shopping Centre, Plymouth.
+Work has been presented nationally and internationally including at Tramway Glasgow, Nottdance Festival Nottingham, Het Veem Theatre, Amsterdam; KARST Gallery, Plymouth; Konteksty International Festival of Ephemeral Art, Sokolovsko, Poland; Siobhan Davies Studio, London; Nightingale Theatre, Brighton; Art Claims Impulse Gallery, Berlin; Exeter International Short Film Festival and Drake Circus Shopping Centre, Plymouth.

-She has taught extensively in education and community contexts including as Part-time Lecturer Choreography at Dartington College of Arts, Associate Lecturer Education at Plymouth University and currently as Artistic and Writing Coach on MA Choreography at COMMA with Codarts University of the Arts in Rotterdam and Fontys School of Fine and Performing Arts in Tilburg.
+I’ve taught extensively in education and community contexts including as Part-time Lecturer Choreography at Dartington College of Arts, Associate Lecturer Education at Plymouth University and currently as Artistic and Writing Coach on MA Choreography at COMMA with Codarts University of the Arts in Rotterdam and Fontys School of Fine and Performing Arts in Tilburg.